-At Redscan, our team of experienced security consultants play a vital role in helping to protect our clients by identifying and helping to remediate cyber security risks.
+At Redscan, our team of experienced pen testing consultants play a vital role in helping to protect our clients by identifying and helping to remediate cyber security risks.

 But if your organisation hasn’t commissioned a pen test before, you might be wondering what’s actually involved.
-Read on to learn about the key steps that form our approach to penetration testing.
+Read on to learn about the key penetration testing steps we follow.

 What is penetration testing?

-Penetration testing is a type of ethical hacking assessment designed to identify security vulnerabilities in infrastructure, networks and applications, as well as supply remediation advice to address them.
+Penetration testing is a type of ethical hacking engagement designed to identify security vulnerabilities across an organisation’s infrastructure, networks and applications, and provide remediation advice to address them.

 However, no two pen tests are the same.
 Every organisation has its own testing requirements and penetration testing steps vary according to the type of test being performed and its objectives.